Mayuge

 Mayuge is a town in the Eastern Region of Uganda.
 It is the location of the headquarters of Mayuge District.

 Location

 Mayuge is located on the Musita–Mayuge–Lumino–Majanji–Busia Road, about 14 km southeast of Musita.
 This is about 28 km south of Iganga, the nearest large town.

 Mayuge lies approximately 38 km, east of Jinja, the largest city in Busoga sub-region.
-Neighboring communities include Bugadi, Bukanya, Bugoto, Wandegeya, Bemba, Namalege, Musita, and Ikulwe.
+Neighboring communities include Bugade, Bwondha, Bugoto, Buwaya, Busakira, Kigandalo, Musita, and Mbaale.
 The geographical coordinates of Mayuge are 0°27'28.0"N, 33°28'48.0"E (Latitude:0.457782; Longitude:33.480003).
 Mayuge Municipality lies at an average elevation of 1158 m above mean sea level.

 Overview

 Mayuge is a small rural settlement that is in the process of becoming an urban center.
 Mayuge is the only municipality in Mayuge District.
 Sanitation was one of the major challenges that the town faced in 2010.